PinkTaxWatch/pinktaxwatch-data/README.md

 ## What PinkTaxWatch measures

-PinkTaxWatch publishes a monthly **Affordability Index** — a single comparable figure expressing the cost of a typical monthly basket of essential menstrual products as a share of female net median income in each EU member state.
+PinkTaxWatch publishes a monthly **Affordability Index** — a single comparable figure expressing the cost of a typical monthly basket of essential menstrual products as a share of female net median income in each observed European market.

 Results are reported in three forms: